BhavikaSainani/Community-Mangrove-Watch/README.md

-# 🌱 Community Mangrove Watch (Frontend)
+# 🌱 Community Mangrove Watch
-🌱 Community Mangrove Watch – Frontend
+🌱 Community Mangrove Watch
 📌 Overview

 Community Mangrove Watch is a web-based platform designed to enable community members to report and monitor incidents affecting mangrove ecosystems.
 The frontend provides a simple and accessible interface for submitting incident reports and viewing existing reports in real time, while interacting with a backend service through REST APIs.